 Committee Chair Corner – Medical Defense and Health Law Committee

-I have had the honor of serving as Chair of the Medical Defense and Health Law Committee since 2017.
-The Committee consists of members who routinely represent physicians, hospitals, and other healthcare providers and entities in medical malpractice actions, health law advisory and regulatory support such as defense of Qui Tam actions, federal fraud and abuse claim evaluation and defense, peer review/quality improvement counseling, and licensure board appearances.
+I have had the pleasure of serving as Chair of the Medical Defense and Health Law Committee for the past year.
+The Committee consists of members who routinely represent physicians, hospitals, and other healthcare providers and entities in medical malpractice actions; health law advisory and regulatory support such as defense of Qui Tam actions, federal fraud, and abuse claim evaluation and defense; peer review/quality improvement counseling; and licensure board appearances.
 We also have members who regularly represent nursing home clients in litigation and other matters.